 Students Who Did Not Early Register

-- Meet individually with faculty advisors to arrange and complete Course Registration and/or proceed to BELLENET for online registration.
-(12 hours or more for fulltime) Your course will sit in “Reserve” until your advisor view and approve.
+- Meet individually with academic advisors to arrange and complete a course schedule.
+Your advisor will add courses to your schedule through BELLENET for online registration (12 hours or more for fulltime students).

 - Proceed to the Check‐in site (see below) for completion of the enrollment process (validation).

 - Report to the Check‐in Site and complete/clear the following stations:

 - Residence Life

 - Student Accounts/Cashier (payment of cost of attendance)

 - Mail Center

 - Enrollment is completed for a student to proceed to class when all of the above Check‐in stations are successfully cleared and an electronically validated identification card is issued or updated.

 A student can neither register for the second semester of a sequential course in which she has received a failing grade in the prior semester, nor enroll in a course without successfully completing prerequisites.